-The occurrence of a large number high amplitude event (HAE) of cosmic ray diurnal anisotropy during 1981-1994 has been examined as a function of solar activity.
-The high amplitude days with the time of maximum in the corotational/azimuthal direction do not indicate any significant correlation with solar activity.
-Our observations suggest that the direction of the anisotropy of HAE events contribute significantly to the long-term behaviour of the diurnal anisotropy.
-The occurrence of HAE is dominant during sunspot maximum as well as sunspot minimum.
+A detailed study has been conducted on the occurrence of a large number of low amplitude events (LAE) of cosmic ray (CR) diurnal anisotropy during 1981-1994 as a function of solar activity.
+The low amplitude days with the time of maximum in the corotational/azimuthal direction do not indicate any significant correlation with solar activity.
+Our observations suggest that the direction of the anisotropy of LAE events contribute significantly to the long-term behaviour of the CR diurnal anisotropy.
+The occurrence of LAE is dominant during solar activity minimum years.

-Key Words: Cosmic ray, solar cycle, sunspot and anisotropy.
+Key Words: Cosmic ray, sunspot, solar activity, solar cycle and diurnal anisotropy.

 PACS Nos.: 96.40.Kk, 96.40. -z, 96.40.cd